The 46th Annual Ann Arbor CROP Hunger Walk

-The annual Washtenaw/Ann Arbor CROP Hunger Walk involves….
+The annual Ann Arbor CROP Hunger Walk involves…

 - Walkers and supporters raising funds to help those who are hungry

-- People from various faiths and groups in a community wide event
+- People from various faiths and groups in our community

 - Raised funds:

-25% support hunger relief efforts in our community
+25% supports hunger relief efforts of nine programs in our community

 75% supports worldwide hunger relief work of Church World Service